idaholab/moose/modules/porous_flow/doc/content/source/materials/PorousFlowVolumetricStrain.md

 It also calculates derivatives of these with respect to the PorousFlow variables.

 !alert note
-It is possible to supply a `base_name` if your TensorMechanics strain calculator also has a `base_name`.
+If your TensorMechanics strain calculator uses `base_name` then you must ensure that you supply the same `base_name` to this material.
+[This page](porous_flow/time_derivative.md) contains more information.

 !alert note
 The derivatives calculated assume Cartesian small strain.
 Therefore, if you use a finite-strain calculator, or if you're using other coordinate systems, such as RZ coordinates, the Jacobian won't be exact, which will lead to slightly poorer convergence